Azure-Samples/explore-iot-operations/tutorials/mq-event-driven-dapr/readme.md

 - azure-iot-operations
 ---

-# Building event driven apps with Dapr
+# Building an event driven app with Dapr

 Learn how to aggregate data at the edge using IoT MQ and Dapr.

 ## Tutorial instructions

-For detailed instructions on running this tutorial, follow [Build event-driven apps with Dapr](https://learn.microsoft.com/azure/iot-operations/tutorials/tutorial-event-driven-with-dapr/).
+For detailed instructions on running this tutorial, follow [Build an event-driven app with Dapr](https://learn.microsoft.com/azure/iot-operations/develop/tutorial-event-driven-with-dapr).

 ## Building